Cyréna Samba-Mayela: 2020–2022: World Indoor Champion

+2023-present: Olympic silver medalist, European Champion

 In August 2023, she competed at the 2023 World Athletics Championships in Budapest and qualified for the semi-finals.

-She was a silver medalist at the 2024 World Athletics Indoor Championships in Glasgow in the 60 metres hurdles.
+She was a silver medalist at the 2024 World Athletics Indoor Championships in Glasgow in the 60 metres hurdles, running a national record 7.73 seconds in the semi-final and 7.74 seconds in the final.

 In April 2024, she ran a personal best and national record time of 12.55 at the 2024 Xiamen Diamond League.
 She ran 12.52 to win the 2024 Prefontaine Classic in Eugene, Oregon on 25 May 2024.

-She won the 100 m hurdles at the 2024 European Athletics Championships in Rome, breaking the championship record and setting a personal best time of 12.31 seconds.

-She won the silver medal in the 100 m hurdles at the 2024 Paris Olympics.
+In June, she won the 100 m hurdles at the 2024 European Athletics Championships in Rome, breaking the championship record and setting a personal best time of 12.31 seconds.
+She won the silver medal in the 100 m hurdles at the 2024 Paris Olympics in August, running 12.34 seconds in the final to finish runner-up to Masai Russell of the United States.

 In September 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.
+However, her 2025 season was debilitated by injuries, and she missed the 2025 World Championships and the 2026 World Indoor Championships.
+After returning to action, she placed second over 100 m hurdles at the Addis Ababa Grand Prix, the first World Athletics Continental Tour meeting to be held in Ethiopia, on 18 April 2026.
+On 6 June, and ran 12.65 seconds for the 100 metres hurdles, her fastest time since September 2024, at the USATF Lone Star Grand Prix in College Station, Texas.

+In September 2026, Samba-Mayela was issued with a provisional suspension by the Athletics Integrity Unit pending further investigation for "whereabouts failures" relating to anti-doping rules.